PKU-ICST-MIPL/SSDH_TCSVT2017/README.md

 3. Training the model: example/semihash/train_1.sh.
 You may change train_1.sh to adjust the parameters such as GPU id and model saving location.
 This code will save the models in models/flickr25k
 4. Generate hash codes for testing set: example/semihash/extratfea_flickr25k_12bit.sh.
 You can adjust script to change hash code saving location GPU id etc.

-For more information, please refer to our [TCSVT paper](http://arxiv.org/abs/1607.08477)
+For more information, please refer to our [TCSVT paper](http://arxiv.org/abs/1607.08477).

+Welcome to our [Laboratory Homepage](http://www.icst.pku.edu.cn/mipl) for more information about our papers, source codes, and datasets.